alangan17/DataEngineerZoomCamp2024/M1-Intro_Prerequisites/readme.md

 ![Alt text](<assets/tf_plan1.png>)
 5. Build the resources with `terraform apply` -> Type `yes`
 ![Alt text](<assets/tf_apply1.png>)
 6. Note there is a file called `terraform.tfstate` created in the local machine

-### Destroy the resources
-1. Destroy the resources with `terraform destroy` -> Type `yes`
+7. Destroy the resources with `terraform destroy` -> Type `yes`
 ![Alt text](<assets/tf_destroy1.png>)

+### Create & Destroy a BigQuery Dataset in GCP
+1.